ParcelRot/SpaceNav3D/README.md

 ## Developing

 If you want to develop for the plugin, you will need to download the 3DxWare SDK yourself from the [3DConnextion SDK Website](https://www.3dconnexion.eu/service/software-developer/licence-agreement/sdk-download.html) (requires free registration), and then extract it into the provided folder (ThirdParty/3DxWare SDK).
+The SDK terms prevent distribution by developers.

 ## Credit and License
 Plugin made by [ParcelRot](https://github.com/ParcelRot) and updated by [aaronsnoswell](https://github.com/aaronsnoswell).
 Point all questions to the main discussion thread.